Godrigos/WoW_Commodities/README.md

 ## The Data

-The downloaded data consists of four columns:
+The downloaded data consists of five columns:

 - ID: a numeric identification of the auction.
 - Item: a numeric identification of the item.